chinamike65/hugo-tuolesi/content/book3/book3en.md

 What the guru does is merit, and what the guru says is teaching.

-For the disciple, all the actions of the guru are beneficial to oneself, so there will be no misunderstanding when looking at the actions of the guru.
+For the disciple, all the actions of the guru are beneficial, so there will be no misunderstanding when looking at the actions of the guru.

-this is very important!
+This is very important!

 (7) Treating the Guru's Sins Unequally

 After attending a teacher, the disciple must treat the master as a master with virtue, otherwise, there will be great sins.

-Some people have worshipped many gurus successively as their masters, and they have consulted these masters for teachings and received empowerments.
+Some people have followed many gurus successively as their masters, and they have consulted these masters for teachings and received empowerments.

 116

-But in the end, I just want to get close to those famous and prestigious teachers, or the teachers I like.
+But in the end, they just want to get close to those famous and prestigious teachers, or the teachers they like.

-In fact, this is the self-generated mind of discrimination and greed.
+In fact, this is the selfish mind of discrimination and greed.
 There may be differences in some aspects of the masters themselves.
-However, from the perspective of disciples, they should all be regarded as Buddhas and Bodhisattvas who came to educate themselves, and should be treated the same.
-The same respect, the same offering.
+However, from the perspective of disciples, they should all be regarded as Buddhas and Bodhisattvas who came to educate them, and should be treated the same.
+The same respect, the same blessing.

-If there is discrimination, you should realize your mistake in time.
+If there is discrimination, you should realize your mistake quickly.

 The scriptures say: